 The cost of your laser pointer should also be a determining factor when you’re buying one.
 Just like many other things in the market, going cheaper doesn’t always mean you’re getting the best bang for your buck.
 Cheap green laser pointers can actually be more dangerous as it won’t be able to properly filter the infrared that could potentially be damaging for your eyes.
 One with a reasonable price and an IR filter is your best bet when choosing a laser pointer for stargazing.

 Although laser pointers are available in many different colors, you should opt for a green laser pointer if you want to stargaze.
 Green laser pointers have the highest visibility among all colors.
-The brightness of the green laser makes it easier for you to see the laser beam in the middle of the night compared to red, yellow, orange, or blue lasers.
+The brightness of the green laser makes it easier for you to see the laser beam in the middle of the night sky compared to red, yellow, orange, or blue lasers.

 Adjustability / Range

 For stargazing, you would need a laser pointer with a range that can cover a lot of distance.
-The laser pointer should also be able to accurately pinpoint the objects in the sky.
-Most green laser pointers for astronomy can cover a distance up to 3,000ft, depending on the model and brand.
+The laser pointer should also be able to accurately pinpoint the objects in the night sky.
+Most green laser pointers for astronomy can cover a distance of up to 3,000ft, depending on the model and brand.

 You would also need to find a laser pointer that has an adjustable focus and a setting that allows you to alter the size of your laser beam.
 Make sure you set the focus and the size of your beam properly so that it can be more visible during the night.